viamrobotics/docs/docs/registry/configure.md

 ### Edit the configuration of a local module

-Once you have added a modular resource to your robot, you can view and edit the underlying module from the **Modules** subtab:
+Once you have added a modular resource to your machine, you can view and edit the underlying module from the **Modules** subtab:

 1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.
-   Local modules you have added to your robot appear under the **Local** section.
+   Local modules you have added to your machine appear under the **Local** section.

 The following properties are available for modules: